- Australian Health Insurance: The top 10 things you need to know

 Sleep Disorders in Infancy

-Some infants will have difficulty settling as they become reluctant to disengage from a care-giver, with some infants even experiencing separation anxiety, resulting in a resistance of sleep.
+Some babies will have difficulty settling as they become reluctant to disengage from a care-giver, with some even experiencing separation anxiety, resulting in a resistance of sleep.
 In order to help avoid this, it is important to encourage children to self-soothe by placing them in their cot to sleep when they become drowsy and allowing them to fall asleep independent of a parent or care-giver.

 During infancy, the main sleep disorder is the Sudden Infant Death Syndrome, also known as SIDS or cot death.
 This devastating condition occurs when an otherwise healthy infant dies during sleep with no explanation for the death found following a thorough investigation.
 Despite years of research the exact mechanisms underlying SIDS remain unclear, however, a number of risk factors have been identified, many of which include unsafe sleeping practices.
-In order to reduce the risk of SIDS, parents can create a safe sleeping environment for their infant by ensuring that the infant is always placed on its back to sleep, the infants face and head are free of bedding, the infant is in a smoke-free environment both before birth and after and the infant has its own cot to sleep in but is in the same room as an adult for the first 6-12 months.
+In order to reduce the risk of SIDS, parents can create a safe sleeping environment for their baby by ensuring that the infant is always placed on its back to sleep, the baby's face and head are free of bedding, the infant is in a smoke-free environment both before birth and after and the infant has its own cot to sleep in but is in the same room as an adult for the first 6-12 months.
 Following implementation of safe sleeping public education campaigns, the incidence of SIDS has been dramatically reduced.

 As in adults, creating a bedtime routine and a healthy sleep environment are important for good sleep during infancy.
 Some tips to help your baby sleep include: